RS2299/RS2299/README.md

 - 👋 Hi, I’m @RS2299
-- 👀 I’m interested in  la programacion
+- 👀 I’m interested in  the programing
-- 🌱 I’m currently learning  con Python
+- 🌱 I’m currently learning  with Python
-- 💞️ I’m looking to collaborate on  proyectos con Python
+- 💞️ I’m looking to collaborate on  projects with Python
 - 📫 How to reach me +58 412 7827121 WhatsApp

 <!---